Faithless feat. Cat Power (audio), Best Bootlegs of 2006, Johnny Depp as Freddie Mercury?

 4) TV on the Radio - Return to Cookie Mountain

-TV on the Radio - Wolf Like Me video TV on the Radio - Wolf Like Me (video)
+TV on the Radio - Wolf Like Me (video)

 Listening to this album can be a daunting task, even for those familiar with their debut LP.
 The soundscape is complex as guitars sound almost foreign next to clashing electronics, varied sampled and live drums, and haunting vocals.
 TVOTR is moving experimental rock forward into new and exciting territory.
 The influence of David Bowie (who contributes vocals on 'Province') and the Talking Heads is evident in their unique sound.
 The album starts with "I Was a Lover", an electronic dirge that mourns the complexity of modern love.
 Lyrics like "Ennui unbridled, let's talk to kill the time/How many styles did you cycle through before you were mine?" add lyrical depth to an already musically complicated song.
 By the time you get to 'Wolf Like Me', you begin to realize what a special album this is.